Hsaka/hsaka.github.io/_posts/2022-11-20-auto-slide.md

 ## The Motivation

 I'm pretty bad at presentations.
 The introvert in me freezes my brain while I'm in the middle of speaking, causing me to lose my train of thought.
 I tend to have to script my presentations out so I know exactly what to say next.
 The motivation for Auto Slide came from wondering whether my scripts could be automatically parsed and produce a slide deck for me, without requiring my input.
-In thinking about the idea a bit more, I realized that I didn't need to limit Auto Slide to parsing scripts at all, instead I could simply do some speech-to-text recognition and build the slides on the fly.
+In thinking about the idea a bit more, I realized that I didn't need to limit Auto Slide to parsing scripts at all, instead, I could simply do some speech-to-text recognition and build the slides on the fly.
 This way, natural speech givers could also use Auto Slide as a companion to display graphics based on what they were saying.

 ![placeholder](/assets/img/blog%20resources/auto-slide/1-speech.jpg "Speech")